March 25, 2019

 Self Publishing School focuses on helping writers become self-published authors.
 Ever thought of writing your memoir or maybe a how-to book in your area of expertise?
 These guys can help you every step of the way from improving your writing skills and understanding book production to marketing and launching your labor of love.
 They have several tools on their site including a book title generator and book royalties calculator as well as free workshops to help you learn more about what it takes to self-publish a novel.

-Whether you want to make some extra money or turn writing into a full-time career, freelance sites can help you find the work you're looking for.
-Job boards are a great place to find and apply for opportunities.
+Whether you want to make some extra money or turn writing into a full-time career, freelance writing websites can help you find the work you're looking for.
+Job boards are a great place to find and apply for opportunities where you can work with entrepreneurs and other business owners who are looking to create content.
 Marketplaces also feature built-in payment management systems so you never worry about invoicing or missing a payment.
 These freelancing websites are also great resources for people who are looking to hire freelancers to get work done.

-Writing agencies like The Writer Finder help connect freelance writers with businesses looking for content creation.
+Writing agencies like The Writer Finder help connect freelance writers with businesses looking to hire writers for content creation.
 These agencies keep your data on file and reach out periodically with new opportunities, making sure you always know when a new opportunity fits your skill set.